Stribe Logo

 Login

-We’ve all been told from day one that having a nutritious diet, getting enough sleep, and daily exercise is good for us – just check out the statistics.
+We’ve all been told that having a nutritious diet, getting enough sleep, and daily exercise is good for us.

-• What is physical wellbeing in the workplace?
+What is meant by physical wellbeing at work?

 Physical wellbeing is a broad term that refers to both your body’s vitality and strength, and its ability to function harmoniously with your mind.

-The important link between physical health and workplace wellbeing
+The link between physical health and workplace wellbeing

 It’s really a no brainer – when employees are physically well, eating well, sleeping well and moving well – they will be better equipped to manage tasks and challenges, engage more actively, and positively impact their emotional health – in turn creating a healthier, more productive, and happier workforce.